Lake Tahoe Skiing

 Our Experiences at Heavenly

-We enjoy Heavenly Valley Ski Area in all seasons, and have many fond memories of skiing with friends and riding the Gondola with family there.
-What a joy to be able to share spectacular views of Lake Tahoe with our mom riding to the top of the Tram with us!
-And although our downhill skiing skills are pretty much beginner level, we love introducing friends to the slopes.
-Plus, we have loved to hike and mountain bike all the trails all over including the back side from High Meadows to Powerline and Star Lake.
-Heavenly is a definite Must Do for all who love skiing and trails in all seasons.
+We enjoy Heavenly Mountain Resort in all seasons and treasure our memories of skiing with friends and riding the Gondola with family.
+Sharing the sweeping views of Lake Tahoe with our mom as we rode to the top together is something we will never forget.
+Although our downhill skiing skills remain mostly beginner level, we love introducing friends to the slopes and exploring the trails that wind across the mountain.
+From High Meadows to Powerline and Star Lake, Heavenly's network of hiking and biking routes keeps us coming back year after year.
+It is truly a Must Do for anyone who loves mountain scenery, skiing, and year-round outdoor adventure.

 -- Your hosts,